phronmophobic/blog/markdown/what-is-a-user-interface.md

 <!-- {{contemplation-break/}} -->

-# What is a user interface?
+# What is a User Interface?

-It may seem pedantic to even ask such a rudimentary question, but we're going to do it anyway.
 As is clojure tradition, we'll start with word etymologies.

 Interface stems from the two roots, _inter_ and _face_.